 There’s a lot at stake when you walk through your boss’s door to start the “talk.”
 You know the one: negotiating more money.
+We’re going to talk about how to ask for a raise.

 That single conversation is too important for you to just blindly walk in and hope that it all works out.
 That’s like blindfolding yourself and then trying to shoot a free throw … with Shaquille O’Neal standing in front of you — likely not gonna happen!